Soumya-oss-art/Real-Estate-Price-Prediction/README.md

 * bath – number of bathrooms
 * price – target variable (in INR)
 * Dataset source: Collected from online real estate portals (or Kaggle dataset if applicable).

+# Model

+* Algorithm: Random Forest Regressor (can be replaced with Linear Regression, XGBoost, etc.)
+* Features: Location, Size, BHK, Bathroom, etc.
+## Performance:
+* Mean Absolute Error (MAE): example: ₹35,000
+* R² Score: example: 0.92

+# Future Enhancements
+* Incorporate more features like floor number, year built, and amenities.
+* Expand predictions to other cities in India.
+* Deploy as a web app or mobile application for real-time predictions.